DMzMin/LMS_Dota2/README.md

 Final report document: http://rpubs.com/LMS/Capstone_Dota2_Report

-as of 13/04/2017 a final slide presentation is being worked on and will be included in this depository.
+A slide deck has been made in Microsoft Powerpoint due to time restrictions.
+Access to this slide deck is being worked on, as it is larger than the allowed size.